Albert Belle: Early life

 Albert and his fraternal twin, Terry, were born on August 25, 1966, in Shreveport, Louisiana, the son of Albert Belle Sr., a high school baseball and football coach, and Carrie Belle, a former math teacher.
 He attained the rank of Eagle Scout in the Boy Scouts of America.
-Belle attended Huntington High School in Shreveport, where he was a star baseball and football player, a member of the National Honor Society and vice president of the local Future Business Leaders of America.
+Belle attended Huntington High School in Shreveport, where he was a star baseball and football player, a member of the National Honor Society, and vice president of the local Future Business Leaders of America.
 He graduated sixth in his high school class and made the all-state baseball team twice.
-In 1984, he was selected to play for the USA in the Junior Olympics, in which the U.S. won a silver medal.
+In 1984, he was selected to play for the US in the Junior Olympics, in which the U.S. won a silver medal.
 He played outfield and pitched, winning one game.
 After graduation, Belle accepted a baseball scholarship to Louisiana State University.

 College

-Belle played college baseball at Louisiana State University from 1985 to 1987, where he made 1st team All-SEC in 1986 and 1987 and played in 184 games, with 585 at bats, 194 hits, 30 doubles, 49 home runs, 172 runs batted in, 157 runs, a .670 slugging percentage, and a .332 batting average.
+Belle played college baseball at Louisiana State University from 1985 to 1987, where he made first-team All-SEC in 1986 and 1987 and played in 184 games, with 585 at bats, 194 hits, 30 doubles, 49 home runs, 172 RBIs, 157 runs, a .670 slugging percentage, and a .332 batting average.
 In 1986, he played collegiate summer baseball in the Cape Cod Baseball League for the Chatham A's and was named a league all-star, then returned to the league in 1987 to play for the Hyannis Mets.

-However, the stress of being a potential high prospect shifted his personality, turning tense after his sophomore year.
 In his junior year, he was batting .349 before an incident involving a heckler insulting him with racial epithets at an SEC Tournament game led to a suspension that kept him out of the College World Series.

-After college, he was drafted by the Cleveland Indians in the second round of the 1987 MLB draft.
+After college, Belle was drafted by the Cleveland Indians in the second round (47th overall) of the 1987 Major League Baseball draft.